Make the first glance useful

 The public daily layer should feel practical, not absolute.
 It is a timing frame, not a guarantee of outcomes.

-The daily page converts best when it ends with a chart invitation: “See how this day lands on your own profile.”
+The daily page is clearest when it ends with a chart invitation: “See how this day lands on your own profile.”

 Public layer